Sales Call Anxiety Gets Worse After You Get Good

 It just wasn't designed for this.

-Everything you've tried to fix sales call anxiety worked on your understanding of it.
-And your understanding is excellent.
+Everything you've done to fix sales call anxiety worked on your understanding of it.
+And the understanding is excellent.
 You know what the block looks like.
 You can name it the moment it arrives.
 You understand it completely.

 Because understanding it and the thing running on the call are two different events happening in two different places.
 You've been working very hard in the right building on the wrong floor.
 That's not a failure of effort or insight.
 It's a mismatch between the tool and the location.